Magical objects in Harry Potter: The Mirror of Erised

 The Mirror of Erised is a mystical mirror discovered by Harry in an abandoned classroom in Philosopher's Stone.
 On it is inscribed "erised stra ehru oyt ube cafru oyt on wohsi".
-When mirrored and correctly spaced, this reads "I show not your face but your heart's desire."
-As "erised" reversed is "desire," it is the "Mirror of Desire."
+When mirrored and correctly spaced, this reads "I show not your face but your heart's desire".
+As "erised" reversed is "desire", it is the "Mirror of Desire".
 Harry, upon encountering the Mirror, can see his parents, as well as what appears to be a crowd of relatives.
 The last thing Harry saw in the mirror was Voldemort defeated.

-Ron sees himself as Head Boy and Quidditch Captain holding the House Cup, revealing his wish to escape from the shadow of his highly successful older brothers.
 Dumbledore cautions Harry that the Mirror gives neither knowledge nor truth, merely showing the viewer's deepest desire, and that men have wasted their lives away before it, entranced by what they see.

-Dumbledore claims to see himself holding a pair of socks he always wanted, telling Harry that "one can never have enough socks," and lamenting that he did not receive any for Christmas, since people will insist on giving him books.
-However, Harry suspects that this is not true.
-J. K Rowling has stated that what he really sees is his entire family alive, well and happy together again, much like Harry.

 The Mirror of Erised was the final protection given to the Philosopher's Stone in the first book.
 Dumbledore hid the Mirror and hid the Stone inside it, knowing that only a person who wanted to find but not use the Stone would be able to obtain it.
 Anyone else would see themselves making an Elixir of Life or turning things to gold, rather than actually finding the Stone, and would be unable to obtain it.
 What happens to the mirror afterwards is unknown.